Icahn School of Medicine at Mount Sinai (ISMMS) Educational Exchange

 Second, you must fill out the relevant information in two forms, the Course Exchange Application Form and the Course Credit Transfer Form.
-The Course Exchange Application Form requires two signatures; one from your Advisor or Department Chair and one from Dean Barry Shoop or Associate Dean Lisa Shay.
-Associate Dean Lisa Shay will also help you determine if a particular course that you are interested in taking has an equivalent Cooper Union course code, in order for you to receive credit toward your Masters degree.
+The Course Exchange Application Form requires two signatures; one from your Advisor or Department Chair and one from Dean Barry Shoop or Associate Dean for Educational Innovation, Lisa A. Shay.
+Associate Dean Lisa A. Shay will also help you determine if a particular course that you are interested in taking has an equivalent Cooper Union course code, in order for you to receive credit toward your Masters degree.
 Approval of ISMMS credits toward a degree granted by the Albert Nerken School of Engineering are subject to the discretion of the Dean of Engineering and registrar’s office.
 Please contact Beth Slack with the name of your faculty advisor so that she can send the forms to you through Adobe Sign.

 The Course Credit Transfer Form requires three signatures, one from your Advisor, one from the Dean and your own signature.